tryanbobo/Transpropagation/README.md

 ## Inserting Friis Values

-Custome Friis Values can be intered directly into the tool .
+Custom Friis Values can be Entered directly into the tool .

 ![img_2](img_2.png)